 - 1.9 The Localism Act 2011 and Local Plan Regulations 2012 introduced a new Duty to Cooperate.
-This requires us to engage in constructive, active and ongoing dialogue with neighbouring local authorities and other organisations concerned with sustainable development during the plan-making process.
-To demonstrate how we have addressed this duty, we have published a Duty to Cooperate topic paper that describes who we have cooperated with, the matters we have discussed and when and where we met.
-We have produced the topic paper alongside this Proposed Submission Local Plan and will submit it to the Secretary of State for consideration and Examination in Public. - 1.10 The challenges facing our borough are complex and there is often not an easy solution.
+This requires us to engage in constructive, active and ongoing dialogue with neighbouring local authorities and other organisations concerned with sustainable development during the plan-making process. - 1.10 The challenges facing our borough are complex and there is often not an easy solution.
 However, by working with our partners and stakeholders, we have produced a positive plan for the borough.
 The policies included in the Local Plan aim to address our challenges and set out a spatial strategy to deliver the borough's strategic priorities. - 1.11 The plan should be read in whole.
 Each policy is accompanied by a reasoned justification to explain its context and how it should be applied. - 1.12 Many of the policies contained within this plan supersede the saved policies of the Guildford Local Plan 2003.
-Appendix E lists the policies of the 2003 Local Plan that will be replaced by the policies of this document and will cease to have effect following the adoption of this plan.
+Appendix 8 lists the policies of the 2003 Local Plan that will be replaced by the policies of this document and will cease to have effect following the adoption of this plan.
 Remaining saved policies of the 2003 Local Plan will continue to be used in the determination of planning applications until such time that they are replaced by policies of the Council's forthcoming Local Plan: development management policies.